Shrutishivankar/flexiui-ai-smart-ui-generator/README.md

-# FlexiUI AI Smart UI Generator 🚀
+# FlexiUI AI-Smart UI Generator 🚀

 An AI-powered smart UI generator that dynamically creates UI components based on user prompts.
 Built as a foundation for low-code/no-code website building platforms.